IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 1. [Create a Cassandra Headless Service](#1-create-a-cassandra-headless-service)

-### Use Replication Controller to create non-persistent Caasandra cluster
+### Use Replication Controller to create non-persistent Cassandra cluster

 2. [Create a Replication Controller](#2-create-a-replication-controller)
 3. [Validate the Replication Controller](#3-validate-the-replication-controller)